-The site is located in a recently established subdivision in Goonellabah amidst moderate to steeply sloping terrain.
+The site is located in a recently established subdivision in Goonellabah amidst moderately sloping terrain.

-More specifically, the site is positioned in the mid-section of an east facing hill.
-The sites surface is comprised of bare soil and slopes at approximately 20% towards the east north-east.
-The batter at the front of the lot slopes at approximately 25% towards the east north-east.
+More specifically, the site is positioned in the mid-section of an east facing ridge.
+The sites surface is comprised of bare soil and slopes at approximately 10% towards the east north-east.